 Early Childhood: Diversity, Equity and Inclusion (DEI)

 Every child should see themselves reflected in their early learning experiences.
-We will include literature, art and examples of real-life knowledge that captures the cultural richness of all early learners and supports children in appreciating differences and diversity.
+We include literature, art, and culturally relevant resources that celebrate differences and the diversity of all early learners.

 “A Promise to Grow” follows the story of CJ, a kind-hearted young boy with big dreams who likes to do good deeds.
 Inspired to help someone out, he creates a community garden in his Westhaven neighborhood in Charlottesville, Virginia.
 READ MORE